The SQL DELETE RECORD Command: A Key Tool for Database Management

 - Inserting new records

 - Retrieving information located inside a database

 - Creating new tables located within an existing database

-The basic syntax for deleting records from a particular table using the WHERE clause looks like this:
+To specify which data to delete, you must also add the WHERE clause when you use DELETE.
+Otherwise, SQL will delete all the records from the selected table.
+The basic syntax for deleting specific records from a particular table with the WHERE clause looks like this:

 DELETE FROM include_table_name_here WHERE [what rows will be deleted];

-Let’s assume you have a database named Employees.
-That database includes their name, position, and salary.
-The list looks like this:
+Here’s an example using a company database.
+Let’s assume you have a database table called “Employees” that includes the name, position, and salary of everyone in the company.
+That list looks like this:

 DELETE FROM Employees;

 Now, if you only want to DELETE one employee, you need to define the specific records related to that employee.
 Let’s suppose you want to delete the employee whose ID is number 2 in the table.
 In that case, you would include the WHERE clause, like this: